tin6150/metabolic/README.rst

 container size
 ==============

-singularity.sif is  5.9 GB      # Singularity 3.2 download from hub
+singularity.sif is  5.9 GB      # Download by Singularity Hub Singularity 3.2
 singularity.img is 21 GB        # 2.6 build on bofh
 docker image ls for metabolic is 16.9 GB (seems to have grown a lot since gtdbtk, but did not include DB). docker image ls for perl4metabolic is 1.83 GB.